ye-kyaw-thu/tools/python/example-usages.md

 optional arguments:
-  -h, --help            show this help message and exit -m MAP, --map MAP     assign mapping type, 1 for Phonetic, 2 for Sound and 3
+  -h, --help            show this help message and exit -m MAP, --map MAP     assign mapping type, "1" for Phonetic, "2" for Sound
-                        for Vowel Position
-  -d DISTANCE, --distance DISTANCE
+                        and "3" for Vowel Position, "0" for skip mapping process (e.g. when you calculate baseline edit distance with raw Myanmar sentences, you can also use --map 0 for English sentences) -d DISTANCE, --distance DISTANCE
                         assign distance measures: levenshtein,
                         damerau_levenshtein, hamming_distance, jaro_winkler,